 Now that we are almost ten months into child number seven, I have finally figured out that raising children is simply making it from one challenging phase to the next.
-Just when you make it through the stage that you thought was going to put you either in jail or the nuthouse, a worse one comes along…
+Just when you make it through the stage that you thought was the worst, a worse one comes along…

 Phase 1 — Sleep Deprivation.